 The applicant requests deletion of this consideration, as the Bowie New Town Center has been substantially developed and the mix/balance of the vast majority of uses has already been determined.
 It should also be noted that the mix of uses planned for the Sears Parcel represents the only known phase of new development available within the M-A-C Zone portion of the Bowie New Town Center.
-Staff has no objection to the deletion of this consideration.
+This consideration is recommended for deletion.
 Any redevelopment will be reviewed for compatibility with surrounding development.